Who is Practice Practice?

 Isa Rodriguez

 Isa Rodriguez (b.
-1989, Albuquerque) is a Queer, Latinx artist and designer.
-Their work presents everyday creativity as a technology for liberation.
+1989, Albuquerque) is a Queer, Venezuelan American artist based in Oklahoma City.
+Their interactive projects present creativity as a technology for liberation.

-Rodriguez received a BFA from the University of Texas at Austin.
-They completed an MFA through a fully funded fellowship from Algur H. Meadows School of the Arts in Dallas, TX.
+Rodriguez received a BFA from the University of Texas at Austin, and an MFA through a fellowship from Algur H. Meadows School of the Arts in Dallas, Texas.

 They have exhibited in galleries and museums locally and internationally, including the Visual Arts Center (Austin, TX), the Mexican American Cultural Center (Austin, TX), the Czong Institute for Contemporary Art (Gimpo, South Korea), and the Oklahoma Contemporary Art Center (Oklahoma City, OK).
-Past residencies include Ox-Bow (Saugatuck, MI) in 2010 and SOMA (Mexico City, Mexico) in 2015.
+Past residencies include Ox-Bow (Saugatuck, MI) and SOMA (Mexico City, Mexico).

 Visit their website: isa-be.studio